jankampherbeek/EnigmaLibFe/readme.md

 This repository contains a library that supports the frontend of several Enigma programs.

 The library is build in Kotlin.
-It is still in alpha.
+The current version is 0.2 and it is still in alpha.

 - After completion of this project, you can download a jar from : http://radixpro.com/enigma .
 - A Manual with API-calls will become available after completing release 1.0 at  http://radixpro.com/enigma.